Easy to Follow DIY Steps to Fill the Annoying Gap Between Cabinets And Floor in your kitchen, bathroom, or laundry room with caulk.

 How to Fill the Gap Under Cabinets

-If you have that annoying small gap between the cabinet toe kick and the floor, like mine.
-There’s a super easy fix for that.
-A thin bead of caulk can fill that small gap between cabinets and floors in less than 30 minutes.
+A thin bead of caulk can seal or fill that small gap between cabinets and floors in less than 30 minutes.
 I love a quick win, guys!

 This DIY works on gaps 1/4″ and smaller.
 If your gap is larger than a 1/4″, you should use trim first, like quarter round.
 It’ll look much better and hold up longer than a larger bead of caulk.

-Should you Fill in the Gap Under Cabinets?
+Should you Fill in the Gap Under Cabinets

 Now, I realize some people probably wouldn’t worry about a gap this small.
 It isn’t something that jumps out at you when you’re in the room.
 But it definitely annoyed me.